Pontryagin’s minimum (or maximum) principle

 This result can be written as H(x,y^\star,(y^\star)',p^\star) \geq H(x,y^\star,y',p^\star).

-This is a major observation and would probably never be obtained without viewing y' as a separate variable (see [1] for an insightful discussion).
+This is a major observation and would probably never be obtained without viewing y' as an independent variable (see [1] for an insightful discussion).
+We quite here from the paper:

 And that is it!